Pub/Sub at the edge with Fanout

 c:{"type": "subscribe", "channel": "mychannel"}

-HINT: You can still include channel names in your client requests if you want to.
+HINT: Your application's design may still allow for client requests to specify channel names.
 A path such as /stream/departure-KR4N81 to get a real time stream of departure status for a flight booking, for example, is passing the name of the desired channel in the path.
-The backend could extract this token from the path and pass it back to Fanout in the GRIP channel subscribe instruction.
+If the backend deems the client to be entitled to data from that channel, it could extract this token from the path and pass it to Fanout in a GRIP subscription instruction.

 If your client is a web browser, you will use JavaScript to initiate streaming requests to the backend: